-Republic of Korea primary energy consumption was at level of 11.26 quadrillion btu in 2014, up from 11.13 quadrillion btu previous year, this is a change of 1.10 %.The description is composed by Yodatai, our digital data assistant.
+In 2015, primary energy consumption for Republic of Korea was 11.4 quadrillion btu.
+Primary energy consumption of Republic of Korea increased from 6.77 quadrillion btu in 1996 to 11.4 quadrillion btu in 2015 growing at an average annual rate of 2.86 %.The description is composed by Yodatai, our digital data assistant.
 Have a question?
 Ask Yodatai ›

 The Energy Information Administration includes the following in U.S. Primary Energy Consumption: coal consumption; coal coke net imports; petroleum consumption (petroleum products supplied, including natural gas plant liquids and crude oil burned as fuel); dry natural gas excluding supplemental gaseous fuels consumption; nuclear electricity net generation (converted to Btu using the nuclear plants heat rate); conventional hydroelectricity net generation (converted to Btu using the fossil-fueled plants heat rate); geothermal electricity net generation (converted to Btu using the geothermal plants heat rate), and geothermal heat pump energy and geothermal direct use energy; solar thermal and photovoltaic electricity net generation (converted to Btu using the fossil-fueled plants heat rate), and solar thermal direct use energy; wind electricity net generation (converted to Btu using the fossil-fueled plants heat rate); wood and wood-derived fuels consumption; biomass waste consumption; fuel ethanol and biodiesel consumption; losses and co-products from the production of fuel ethanol and biodiesel; and electricity net imports (converted to Btu using the electricity heat content of 3,412 Btu per kilowatthour).